MW 40x30 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, even though neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
-Therefore, they are coated with a thin layer of nickel to protect them from corrosion.
-Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
+Moreover, although neodymium is part of the strongest magnets, they are susceptible to corrosion in humid environments.
+Therefore, they are coated with a thin layer of gold-nickel to increase their durability.
+It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, are brittle, which requires special caution during their handling.
 For this reason, any mechanical processing should be done before they are magnetized.

 In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in conditions of high humidity.
-Therefore, they are often covered with coatings, such as nickel, to preserve them from environmental factors and prolong their durability.
-High temperatures exceeding 130°C can result in a loss of their magnetic strength, although there are particular types of neodymium magnets that can withstand temperatures up to 230°C.
+Therefore, they are often coated with coatings, such as nickel, to preserve them from environmental factors and prolong their durability.
+High temperatures exceeding 130°C can result in a reduction of their magnetic properties, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.

-As for dangers, it is important to avoid using neodymium magnets in acidic environments, basic conditions, organic or solvent environments, unless they are insulated.
-Additionally, their use is not recommended in wet conditions, oil, or in an environment containing hydrogen, as they may forfeit their magnetic properties.
+As for potential dangers, it is important to avoid using neodymium magnets in acidic environments, basic conditions, organic or solvent environments, unless they are adequately insulated.
+Additionally, their use is not recommended in water, oil, or in an environment containing hydrogen, as they may forfeit their magnetic properties.

 - Thanks to the shiny finish and nickel, gold, or silver coating, they have an aesthetic appearance,

-- Key role in the industry of new technologies – find application in computer drives, electric motors, medical devices and various technologically advanced devices.
+- Key role in the industry of new technologies – are used in hard drives, electric motors, medical devices and very modern machines.

 Disadvantages of neodymium magnets: